This Day In Writing History

 When Jane, who had been keeping her feelings a secret for months, finally proclaims her love for Rochester, he proposes to her.
 Later, after a month of courtship, a strange and savage-looking woman sneaks into Jane's room and rips her wedding veil apart.
 Rochester blames the incident on one of his servants, Grace Poole, who is a drunkard.
 But at their wedding ceremony, Jane learns the truth.
 A man named Mason and a lawyer interrupt the ceremony and reveal that Edward Rochester is already married.

 Rochester's wife, Bertha, is a violently insane madwoman whom he keeps confined in the attic.
-The servant Grace Poole is her keeper, but Bertha takes advantage of Grace's inebriation to escape from the attic and wreak havoc.
-Rochester hadn't known that madness ran rampant in Bertha's family before he married her.
+The servant Grace Poole is her keeper, but Bertha takes advantage of Grace's frequent inebriation to escape from the attic and wreak havoc.
+Rochester hadn't known that madness ran rampant in Bertha's family when he married her.
 The wedding is canceled and Jane is heartbroken.
 Rochester asks her to move with him to the South of France where they will live as husband and wife, but she cannot bring herself to live with him in sin.
 So she leaves him, fleeing Thornfield Manor in the middle of the night.

 When her money runs out, Jane sleeps outdoors and reluctantly turns to begging.
 One night, freezing and starving, she goes to a house to beg for help.
 The clergyman who lives there, St. John Eyre Rivers, turns out to be a cousin of Jane's.
 Rivers is a fanatical Calvinist clergyman.
 While he is charitable, honest, and forgiving, he's also proud, cold, and controlling.
 After Jane is nursed back to health, Rivers asks her to marry him and go with him to India, where he plans to do missionary work.
 Jane refuses to marry him because she knows that they really don't love each other.
 Rivers continues to pressure her and she finally agrees to marry him, but then she thinks she hears the voice of Edward Rochester calling her name.
-The next morning, she decides to go to Thornfield Manor to check on Rochester before she leaves with Rivers for India.
+The next morning, she decides to go to Thornfield Manor to check on Rochester before she leaves for India with Rivers.

 Jane Eyre is rightfully considered a masterpiece of 19th century English literature.
 Still popular today, the novel has been adapted numerous times for the stage, screen, and television.